ShailenNaidoo/gatsby-webapp-starterpack/README.md

 Although specifically built for front-end developers, non-FEDs should be able to make basic changes to existing projects and/or [bootstrap simple projects](#get-started) themselves.

-This means that no enviroment-specific hacks or additional steps should be required to get the starter (or projects built on the starter) running on different operating systems.
+This means that no environment-specific hacks or additional steps should be required to get the starter (or projects built on the starter) running on different operating systems.
 The starter should (to this end) be continually tested in different environments and by developers of different backgrounds/skill levels.

 ### 4. Encourages Iteration